 10.x.2 Pre-conditions

-Company X, which leases out farm equipment and machinery, attaches location trackers and sensors to its assets such as tractors, combines, sprayers, and irrigation systems.
+Company X, which leases out farm equipment and machinery, attaches location trackers and sensors to its assets such as tractors, combines, sprayers, livestock and irrigation systems.

-The trackers and sensors are secured so that they cannot be removed.
+The trackers and sensors are securely stuck on the assets so that they cannot be removed.
+The trackers are not equipped with GNSS capabilities as each position fix would consume much more battery.
+Instead, their location is obtained by means of 6G GNSS-free positioning.

 Company X runs an application on their system that collects data from the trackers.

 Farmer Y is in need of farm equipment and machinery.
 She has a computer that runs an application with which data from sensors on farm machinery and equipment can be collected.

+Farmer Z has a computer that runs an application with which data from sensors and tracking devices on the livestock can be collected and analysed.

+Farmer Z notes that the tracking system must be cost-effective, easy to install, and easy to use.

 10.x.3 Service Flows

-Farmer Y visits company X and leases a tractor and a combine for a multi-year period5.
+Farmer Y visits company X and leases a tractor and a combine for a multi-year period, e.g., 10 years.

-As Farmer Y uses the machinery during harvesting season, data collected by the combine is logged into Farmer Y’s computer.
+As Farmer Y uses the machinery during harvesting seasons, data collected by the combine is logged into Farmer Y’s computer.
 Data related to the usage of the tractor and the combine is logged into Company X’s computer.

 Farmer Y monitors the location and usage of the equipment to ensure that it is properly operated by farm workers.

+Farmer Z is in need of a tracking device to monitor the health and location of livestock.

+Farmer Z communicates with Company X, obtains necessary sensors, attaches and secures location trackers and sensors to its livestock.

+Farmer Z has a computer that runs an application with which data from sensors and tracking devices on the livestock can be collected and analysed.

+Farmer Z notes that the tracking system must be cost-effective, easy to install, and easy to use.

 10.x.4 Post-conditions

 Farmer Y analyses the harvest data logged into his computer.

-downloads and
+Farmer Z analyses tracking data on the health, location, and soil content.

+In some cases, Farmer Z will monitor the weather to ensure that the livestock are safe and not in extreme or inclement weather conditions.